The Banana Splits: Synopsis

 Each show represented a meeting of the Banana Splits Club, and the wraparounds featured the adventures of the club members, a musical quartet meant to be reminiscent of the Monkees.

 The Splits' segments, including songs of the week and comedy skits, served as wraparounds for a number of individual segments.

 For the first season, some of the live-action segments—specifically those used during the musical segments—were shot at Six Flags Over Texas, an amusement park in Arlington, Texas.
 For the second season, filming took place at the Coney Island amusement park in Cincinnati, Ohio.
 In many episodes, the Banana Splits were seen riding the many rides at Six Flags and Coney Island.

 The Banana Buggies, mentioned in the theme song, were customized vehicles driven by each live-action character.
 The buggies were customized Amphicat six-wheel drive all-terrain vehicles, each decorated to resemble the character who drove it.
 Plastic 1/25 scale model kits were issued by Aurora Plastics Corporation (catalog number 832) beginning in 1969.
 They were never reissued by Aurora, but have since been released as high-end resin-based kits.

 The Banana Splits was one of the first two Hanna-Barbera series in 1968 for which Hanna and Barbera received executive producer credits, the other being The New Adventures of Huckleberry Finn; Edward Rosen was the producer on both series.
-It was also one of the first Saturday morning shows to utilize a laugh track, but only during the live-action comedy segments.
-In its first year, the cartoons were adventure-based and did not have laugh tracks.
-(The first Saturday morning cartoon with a laugh track was Filmation's The Archie Show.)
+It was also one of the first Saturday morning shows to use a laugh track, but only during the live-action comedy segments.
+In its first year, the cartoons were adventure-based and did not have laugh tracks (the first Saturday-morning cartoon with a laugh track was Filmation's The Archie Show).